 Click the just inserted navigation object in DOORS.

-Use MATLAB > Select Item from the main menu of the FuelSys Requirements Specification module.
 The correct diagram opens in Simulink and the linked block is highlighted.

 Note: You have just enabled navigation from DOORS to Simulink model without needing to save any changes in the model.
 Consider this workflow when modifications to models need to be avoided.